-All of these vocabulary words are followed by exclamation points because as a partner in climbing, you must make sure your volume is high with each and every command.
+Exclamation points follow all of these vocabulary words because, as a partner in climbing, you must ensure your volume is high with every command.

-There will be times when other noises or distance impair communication during a climb between the belayer and the climber.
-It could be that you are near traffic, or that the wind has picked up.
-In those instances, it is important to establish non-vocal, or other specific ways of communication.
+There will be times when other noises or distances impair communication during a climb between the belayer and the climber.
+You could be near traffic, or the wind has picked up.
+In those instances, it is important to establish non-vocal or other specific ways of communication.
 Simple rope tugs can come in handy when it is hard to hear your partner.
-If you are quite sure there will be impediments to your vocal communication during a climb, bringing along 2-way radios can be a real saver for your climb (although you don't see this very often).
+If you are sure, there will be impediments to your vocal communication during a climb, bringing along 2-way radios can be a real saver for your climb (although you don’t see this often).